backbone2k/backbone2k.github.io/_posts/2019-07-22-adfs-skip-mfa-for-certain-authentication-methods.md

 - migrated
 categories:
 - Authentication
-  excerpt: If you are using ADFS for authentication and you want to skip MFA when a specific authentication mechanism was used this post can help you. solution.
+excerpt: If you are using ADFS for authentication and you want to skip MFA when a specific authentication mechanism was used this post can help you.
 comments: true
 ---